the binomial constructor

 3-part quadrances minus 2

-Check the Constants of Nature page to see which simple transform each constant uses.
+Explore the Constants of Nature page to see which transform each constant uses.